The Application Server has the following web application response caching capabilities:

 Since newly updated classes impact what gets cached, the web container clears the cache during dynamic deployment or reloading of classes.

 com.sun.appserv.web.cachedServletName, the cached servlet target

 com.sun.appserv.web.cachedURLPattern, the URL pattern being cached

 Results produced by resources that are the target of a RequestDispatcher.include() or RequestDispatcher.forward() call are cached if caching has been enabled for those resources.
-For details, see the descriptions of the cache-mapping and dispatcher elements in the sun-web.xml file.
+For details, see cache-mapping in Sun Java System Application Server 9.1 Application Deployment Guide and dispatcher in Sun Java System Application Server 9.1 Application Deployment Guide.
+These are elements in the sun-web.xml file.